sinemozturk/Jenkins-server-with-Terraform/README.md

 - Security group will allow us to open SSH:22, TCP :8080 (For Tomcat which we will install manuelly), TCP:8082 for Jenkins

+- We used userdata.sh file to install Jenkns, Java and Maven -> https://github.com/sinemozturk/Jenkins-server-with-Terraform/blob/main/userdata.sh

 # INTALL JENKINS, JAVA, MAVEN